As a coach I understand the psychological effects that it can have on brain development.

 When you openly compare your children, they will feel that.

 Being compared less favourably to a sibling will create anger.

 Let’s look at different temperaments of a child…

 - Child 1 – has a more laid back and compliant temperament

 - Child 2 – is much more strong willed.

 The second child is regarded as the more ‘tricky’ to parent and then they get that label.
 But that’s not the case.
 The parenting style is what doesn’t work well, not the child.
 You have to match the parenting style to the temperament of each of your children.

 When you try and punish a strong willed sensitive child, you will be met with more anger

 Punishment and authoritarian parenting does not work for strong willed sensitive children.
+That’s why I’ve created an epic online pack for parents to help them without crushing their child’s spirit or compromising themselves.
 If you can’t manage and process your anger in the eye of the storm, that’s one almighty angry mess.
 In that angry mess we have missed the learning opportunity and the moment to regulate our emotions and feel safe with our anger to be OK and comfortable with it.
 When you’re locked in a power struggle with a strong willed sensitive child there’s lots of things going on there.